Gypsy moth management in British Columbia

-In B.C., the goal of gypsy moth management is “eradication” — to prevent populations from becoming established.
-Gypsy moths are not yet established in B.C. or in adjacent areas in Western Canada and the Western United States.
+In B.C., the goal of Lymantria moth (formerly referred to as gypsy moth) management is “eradication” — to prevent populations from becoming established.
+Lymantria moths are not yet established in B.C. or in adjacent areas in Western Canada and the Western United States.

 An established population is defined by the North American Plant Protection Organization as one that is perpetuating "for the foreseeable future within an area after entry."

-In B.C., the gypsy moth eradication strategy involves three main steps:
+In B.C., the Lymantria moth eradication strategy involves three main steps:

-Preventing gypsy moths from entering B.C. is always better than having to eradicate them once they are established.
+Preventing Lymantria moths from entering B.C. is always better than having to eradicate them once they are established

-If you find any of the gypsy moth life stages, please contact the Canadian Food Inspection Agency (CFIA) as soon as possible.
+If you find any of the Lymantria moth life stages, please contact the Canadian Food Inspection Agency (CFIA) as soon as possible.
 An inspector will investigate.

-Not sure if you have found a gypsy moth?
+Not sure if you have found a Lymantriay moth?